chaz1942/FpvHud/README.md

 # FpvHud
-## First of all, I am very appreciate for my girlfriend Yi Li(李奕), thank you support me in my back i love you.
+## First of all, I am very appreciate for my girlfriend Yi Li(李奕), thank you support me in my back and I love you.
 # This is an app for DJI UAVs, I used phantom4 test my app
 > what is this app done?
 > This app get some import infomation(such as speed, altitude, heading, roll, pitch and jaw) to display at screen.
 It is very easy to read.